 - Straightforward data entry

-Though it’s a lesser-known table creation plugin, Ultimate Tables is among the best of the best, especially at creating tables from very large data sets.
+Though it’s a lesser-known table creation plugin, Ultimate Tables is among the best of the best, especially at creating tables from vast data sets.

 In fact, Ultimate Tables can handle more than 200 rows of data without a hiccup.
-While wpDataTables is capable of displaying more, this is likely the best free option for handling large data sets.
+While wpDataTables can display more, this is likely the best free option for handling large data sets.